planetarium/snack.planetarium.dev/content/posts/2019/11/looking-back-at-hacktoberfest/index.eng.md

 - [Auto refresh when block mined][planetarium/libplanet-explorer-frontend#37] contributed by [@MaxStalker] was quite a tough issue, as the number of issue comments indicates.
 While Libplanet Explorer Frontend requires the GraphQL backend, Libplanet Explorer, the GraphQL backend we prepared kept malfunctioning, causing a long wait for our contributor. 😢 So, we would like to take this opportunity to thank @MaxStalker for completing his contribution by walking us through trouble shooting at our [Discord Chatroom] [2] even after the service had been normalized. 🙇

-- We thank [@RozaysRed] for contributing to issues labeled *hacktobberfest as well as those that weren’t [3].
+- We thank [@RozzaysRed] for contributing to issues labeled *hacktobberfest as well as those that weren’t [3].
 If we knew this would’ve happen, we certainly would have put *hacktobberfest* label on way more issues. 😊

 - In issue [Rename “maxValue” parameters in IRandom.Next() methods][planetarium/libplanet#555], [@pBouillon] not only made contributions, but also suggested a suitable parameter name ('lowerBound' and 'upperBound'). 💬